vgurianov/uml-sp/docs/conception.md

 - UML-element "Class" for class:<br/>
 Tagged value *Concept* is notion, meaning of term.<br/> Tagged value *ID* is designation of notion.
 Conveniently designation of notion denotes as name of class then this tagged value can hide on diagram.<br/>

-Attributes and operations also define concepts and as rule hidden on diagram, but those elements locate in model.
+Attributes and operations also define concepts and as rule hidden on diagram but those elements locate in model.
 <p><img src="define/MarkTwin1.png" alt="" /></p>
 <br/>